Estate Planning and Estate Settlement

 Philanthropy is an important part of many estate plans.
 In addition to the personal reward of supporting a worthy cause or organization, your gifting plan can also help reduce estate and income taxes.
 Southern can help you make charitable requests in a way that is efficient, effective, and may provide tax savings.

 We assist families in handling the financial affairs of an elderly parent or relative who needs assistance with bill payment, investment management, and record keeping for income tax purposes.
 We can help recommend an estate plan to fit the needs of the family member.

 Southern often serves as court appointed conservator for clients who are unable to manage their own financial affairs due to advanced age, incapacitating illness, or for minor children.
 Our role as conservator is to protect the interests of the individual.

 We can assist an individual who has been named the trustee or personal representative of an estate by serving as the agent.
 We work directly with the trustee or personal representative in the administration of the trust or estate and provide the expertise that an individual may not have.
 We would handle the investment management, administrative responsibilities, and tax duties.

 For more on these and other related topics, read our helpful brochure about Southern's investment management and trust services.

-Trust services provided by Southern Michigan Bank & Trustís Southern Financial Group Division are not affiliated with Raymond James and are not FDIC insured.
+Trust services provided by Southern Michigan Bank & Trustís Southern Financial Group Division are not FDIC insured.
 They may lose value and there is no bank guarantee.